zxzl/Exploring-ES6/16 모듈/README.md

 console.log(lib.diag(4, 3)); // 5
 ```

+CommonJS 문법과 같은 코드 :
-The same code in CommonJS syntax: For a while, I tried several clever strategies to be less redundant with my module exports in Node.js.
+> The same code in CommonJS syntax: For a while, I tried several clever strategies to be less redundant with my module exports in Node.js.
 Now I prefer the following simple but slightly verbose style that is reminiscent of the revealing module pattern:

 ```js
 //------ lib.js ------